 - Seventh-Day Adventist

 Unlike the Roman Catholic Church, the Orthodox churches are autonomous.
 They also are more in tune with nationalism and cultural differences.
-Also unlike the Roman Catholics, the Orthodox Christians are friendly with Protestants.

 The Orthodox churches live with the rich culture of their respective nations.
 They incorporate indigenous practices for healing and exorcisms.